Mazuration: Description

-Standard (or literary) Polish has three symmetrical series of sibilants – fricatives and affricates articulated by directing the airstream through the teeth.
+Standard (or literary) Polish has three symmetrical series of sibilant fricatives and affricates articulated by directing the airstream through the teeth.
 These are the dentialveolar, alveolo-palatal, and postalveolar (usually called retroflex by Western scholars, but they are not subapical).
 These are presented in the table below.

 The dentialveolar and postalveolar series are considered hard (unpalatalized) and can be followed by [ɨ], and never by [i] (except very recent borrowings).
 On the contrary, the alveolo-palatal series is considered soft (palatal or palatalized) and can be followed by [i] but never by [ɨ].
 These two sounds are nowadays usually analyzed as separate phonemes, but until recently they were considered allophones and they are still largely in complementary distribution, contrasting mostly in positions after labials (unless palatalized labials are considered separate phonemes) and recent loanwords (see also: Polish phonology – a relevant section).
 For earlier (pre-modern) stages of Polish [i] and [ɨ] must be considered allophones of a single phoneme /i/.

 To fully understand not only the phenomenon itself, but to be able to discuss its origins and chronology it is necessary to look at the phonological history of these sounds in Polish.
 Below is the system as it looked like from around the 13th century until the 16th century (see also: Old Polish – section on phonology).

 The principal difference from the modern system is that the postalveolar series was soft (palato-alveolar): /ʃ/, /ʒ/, /t͡ʃ/, /d͡ʒ/.
 In contrast to Modern Polish these sounds were followed by [i] rather than [ɨ].
 The two affricates /t͡sʲ/ and /d͡z/ were similarly soft: /t͡sʲ/, /d͡zʲ/.